AhmedLNiwehy/CPP_Journey/CPP_Study/Smart_Pointers/README.md

 ### Key Features:
 - **Non-Owning**: weak ptr does not affect the reference count of the managed object.
 - **Expired Check**: Can check if the managed object has been deleted.

+# Object Memory Management with Smart Pointers
+ Smart pointers simplify memory management by:
+ • **Automatic Cleanup**: Smart pointers automatically delete objects when they are no longer needed reducing the risk of memory leaks.
+ • **Avoiding Manual Deletion**: Eliminates the need for explicit delete calls.
+ • **Handling Ownership**: Clearly defines ownership semantics with unique ptr,sharedptr, and weakptr.